multiversx/mx-sdk-rs/README.md

 # elrond-wasm-rs

-Rust smart contract library designed for Elrond's Arwen VM.
+Rust smart contract library designed for Elrond's VM.
 Also provides a debugging mode with mocks.

 # Examples